-The classical music world tends to celebrate anniversaries, so the near-complete absence of attention to Morton Gould’s centennial probably indicates that his reputation is in decline.
+Morton Gould would have turned 100 today, December 10, 2013.
+The classical music world tends to celebrate anniversaries, so the near-complete absence of attention to the Gould centennial suggests that his reputation is in decline.

 Gould cut a wide swath, writing and arranging prolifically from the cornball to the sublime.
-Albums of Kern and Porter pop songs outfitted for bachelor pad sit next to soundtracks for television, radio, and film; probably more important are concertos for piano, viola, clarinet, and even tap dancer.
+Albums of Kern and Porter pop songs outfitted for bachelor pad sit next to soundtracks for television, radio, and film.
+More important are concertos for piano, viola, clarinet, and even tap dancer.
 Regardless of genre, all of Gould’s music is unquestionably American in idiom, sometimes saddled with overt references to jazz, history, or folksy stuff.

-These days, three works keep Gould in the public consciousness.
-They are relatively insignificant potboilers:
+These days, three works keep Gould in the public consciousness, all relatively insignificant potboilers:

 Symphony No. 4 “West Point” is essential for all bands, especially “The President’s Own” United States Marine Band.
 Gould churned out many marches and patriotic drills of dubious value.
 “West Point” is OK; Ballad for Band is better.

 “Boogie Woogie Etude” from 1943 is somehow still a bit in vogue as a raucous encore piece for concert pianists.
-It’s terrible.
+(I prefer the boogie section of the more dissonant Prelude and Toccata, which appears on my list of Fully Notated 20th Century American Piano Music.)

 “Pavanne,” a movement from American Symphonette No. 2, is a little “jazzy” thing recorded in popular “swinging” versions by Glenn Miller and Gould himself; there was even a genuinely swinging version by Ahmad Jamal.
-John Coltrane isn’t usually thought of as having been particularly sardonic, but I’m convinced that when he took the second theme of “Pavanne” for his epic and blazing “Impressions” he was making fun of all the “light jazz-influenced classical” music that perpetually surrounded him. (“You keep on making these little impressions of jazz for pop radio?
-Well, I’ll give you an impression of your music that will scare you to death…”)
+When John Coltrane took the second theme of “Pavanne” for his epic and blazing “Impressions,” was he was making fun of all the “light jazz-influenced classical” music that perpetually surrounded him?

-He wrote for anything and everything, but there’s no doubt that Gould was a born orchestral composer.
-While much of Gould’s earlier work is a dated mix of Stravinsky, Copland and Gershwin, it nonetheless always uses symphonic forces in ways both professional and creative.
-Perhaps since Gould was always busy yet never a star, he managed to keep challenging himself, searching for the music he really wanted to write.
-Starting in the 1950s, certain of his concert compositions began taking on a more lucid and serious tone.
+Gould wrote for anything and everything, but there’s no doubt that he was a born orchestral composer.
+While much of Gould’s earlier work can be an impersonal mix of Stravinsky, Copland and Gershwin, it nonetheless always uses symphonic forces in ways both professional and creative.
+Gould was always busy yet never a superstar, so he managed to keep challenging himself, searching for the music he really wanted to write.
+At some point, his concert compositions began taking on a more lucid and serious tone.

-For my own private birthday celebration I’ve been repeatedly listening to three of his best.
+For my own private centennial celebration I’ve been listening to three later Gould words that show him at his best.

 Soundings (1969) In two movements.
 “Threnodies” is an extended meditation on solemn orchestral effects.
-Gould’s gift for melody comes into even greater focus with “Paeans,” which at one point sounds like a marvelous cross between Richard Rodgers and Charles Ives (the composer conducting the Louisville Orchestra, from The Louisville Orchestra First Edition Series: Morton Gould, recorded 1971):
+Gould’s gift for melody comes into even greater focus with “Paeans,” which at one point sounds like a marvelous cross between Richard Rodgers and Charles Ives.

 Symphony of Spirituals (1976) Always the safe choice for the establishment, Gould got three bicentennial commissions.
 Gould’s own program note about Symphony of Spirituals: